qptr/dino-game/doc/prd.md

 ### Project objectives

 - i want to make a game
+- push water-tight features quickly
-- manage the project
+- manage scope creep
-- learn (some) javascript
+- learn some javascript and css along the way

 ### Project scope